 Which language best shows stance in an essay?

-This is the second of three lessons about Stance.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Stance.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss how stance may be positive or negative